Michael Hordern: Early life and education

 Hordern was born on 3 October 1911 at Berkhamsted, Hertfordshire, third son of Edward Joseph Calveley Hordern, of a family of Hampshire landed gentry with a strong clerical tradition, and Margaret Emily, daughter of mechanical engineer Edward Francis Murray.

 Edward Hordern's father, Rev. Joseph Calveley Hordern, was the rector at the Holy Trinity Church in Bury.
 As a young man Edward joined the Royal Indian Marines and gained the rank of lieutenant.
 During a short break on home-leave he fell in love with Margaret, after they were introduced by one of his brothers.
 The courtship was brief and the young couple married in Burma on 28 November 1903.
 They had their first child, a son, Geoffrey, in 1905, followed by another, Peter, in 1907.

 Margaret was descended from James Murray, an Irish physician whose research into digestion led to his discovery of the stomach aid milk of magnesia in 1829.
 The invention earned him a knighthood and brought the family great wealth.
 Margaret grew up in England, and attended St Audries School for Girls in Somerset.

 Four years after the birth of Peter, a pregnant Margaret returned to England, where Michael Hordern, her third son, was born.
 Still stationed abroad, Edward was promoted to the rank of captain, for which he received a good salary.
 The family lived in comfort, and Margaret employed a scullery maid, nanny, groundsman, and full-time cook.

 Margaret left for India to visit her husband in 1916.
-The trip, although planned only as a short term stay, lasted two years because of the ferocity of the First World War.
+The trip, although planned only as a short term stay, lasted two years because of the First World War.
 In her absence, Hordern was sent to Windlesham House School in Sussex at the age of five.
 His young age exempted him from full-time studies but he was allowed to partake in extracurricular activities, including swimming, football, rugby and fishing.
-After a few years, and along with a fellow enthusiast, he set up the "A Acting Association" (AAA), a small theatrical committee, which organised productions on behalf of the school.
-As well as the organisation of plays, Hordern arranged a regular group of players, himself included, to perform various plays which they wrote, directed, and choreographed themselves.
+After a few years, and along with a fellow enthusiast, he set up the "A Acting Association" (AAA) a small theatrical committee, which organised productions on behalf of the school.
+As well as the organisation of plays, Hordern arranged a regular group of players, with him, to perform plays which they wrote, directed, and choreographed.
 He stayed at Windlesham House for nine years, later describing his time there as "enormous fun".